top of page

 Stavanger’s public library and cultural centre is the region’s cultural meeting place, and is situated in the heart of the charming city centre.
 The public library is of course free, and is a popular hangout spot in the city with room for everyone.
 There are lots of activities for adults and children alike at Sølvberget.
 You can relax with a good book, see interesting exhibitions or learn more about the well-known Norwegian writer Alexander Kielland at the Kiellandsenteret.

-Stavanger concert hall
+Stavanger consert hall

 The city’s concert hall hosts exciting entertainment and cultural events in different musical genres.
 You can see concerts with Stavanger Symphony Orchestra, or national and international performers.
 The concert hall has two beautiful halls, an atrium and a good restaurant.